katetrahan/Explore/Phase1.md

 ## Search

-_I decided to search "how to combine marketing and development".Here is what I found_
+_I decided to search "how to combine marketing and development"._

 ## How and why to combine marketing and development